 At this time last year, Earth’s tropical rainforest was burning with more severity than ever before.
 As the world watched on, the Congo Basin simmered and the Amazon burned.

 Last year, Brazil’s Amazon rainforest saw a record number of fires.
 This burning caused a thick layer of smoke to descend on Sao Paulo more than 1,700 miles away.
 INPE, the Brazilian Space Agency, detected more than 72,000 forest fires between January and August in 2019, the highest number since records began in 2013.
 Areas of Brazil saw an 88% increase in deforestation in June 2019 compared to the same month in 2018.
-That’s areas of Amazon rainforest roughly the size of a football pitch now being cleared every single minute.
+That’s areas of the Amazon rainforest roughly the size of a football pitch now being cleared every single minute.

 Now, although the smoke may have cleared and media attention has passed, forest fires and deforestation will continue out of sight and mind if we fail to take global action now.